 - 1. Where ties involve the last playoff position(s), tie breaking games must be scheduled. - 2.
-To break all other ties in the final regular season standings, the following criteria will be used: - (i) Head to head results, with the winning team being seeded highest. - (ii) If there is still a tie, the team has allowed the fewest points amongst the tied teams will be the highest seed. - (iii) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (iv) Should the teams still be tied, then the overall point differential between common opponents shall be used.
+To break all other ties in the final regular season standings, the following criteria will be used: - (i) Head to head results, with the winning team being seeded highest. - (ii) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (iii) If there is still a tie, the team has allowed the fewest points amongst the tied teams will be the highest seed. - (iv) Should the teams still be tied, then the overall point differential between common opponents shall be used.